electron/electron/docs/api/menu.md

 On OS X there are many system defined standard menus, like the `Services` and `Windows` menus.
-To make your menu a standard menu, you can just set your menu's label to one of followings, and atom-shell will recognize them and make them become standard menus:
+To make your menu a standard menu, you can just set your menu's label to one of followings, and Electron will recognize them and make them become standard menus:

 * `Window`